 Everywhere we go online, we can see one debate after the next.
 Everyone is emotionally wound up, frustrated, 100% sure they are right, and defending their beliefs which might often be opinions they stole from someone else.
-We fight, bully, humiliate, block people, and lose friends over repeating what someone else has said.
+We fight, bully, humiliate, and lose friends all over people repeating other’s opinions.
 The world is filled with those who know everything or rather just good at regurgitating other’s regurgitations.

 “The fundamental cause of the trouble is that in the modern world the stupid are cocksure while the intelligent are full of doubt.” ― Bertrand Russell